FlavaHealth.com

 For example, when most people are either going for a jog or they are running for weight loss, they tend to carry a bottle of Gatorade with them to sip.

-In fact, it is one of the most popular sports/re-hydration drink on the market.
+In fact, it is one of the most popular sports/re-hydration drinks on the market.

 So the questions are: